DinaKyr/TaskMngr/README.md

 TaskMngr – First Version

-This is the first version of TaskMngr, a simple task and project management application built with Spring Boot.
+This is the first version of TaskMngr, a task and project management application built with Spring Boot.
 It allows admins to manage users, projects, and tasks, and basic users to view projects and manage their own accounts.

+Tools:
+SpringBoot, Maven, Thymeleaf, single Rest Api to get User statistics, PostgreSQL, VSCode.

 Features